Ochibobo/LearnieCP/README.md

   - [ ] VRP
 - [ ] A Book on this approach
 - [ ] Comparison with JuMP solvers.
+- [ ] Continuous Variables
+- [ ] Simplex or methods alike
+- [ ] A smoother interface - probably link with `JuMP`
+- [ ] Return the objective value of an optimization problem using `objectiveValue` function

 ---
 > Contributions are welcome.